About PAT: Punctuation & Grammar

 Students use a printed answer sheet.
 Teachers can mark each test by hand and complete an Individual Student Report for each student.
 Alternatively, teachers can send completed answer sheets to the NZCER Marking Service.
 This service collates results and constructs complete online student reports for schools.

 Ordering paper tests

 Tests can only be purchased by schools, registered teachers, or parents/caregivers of homeschooled children with a current exemption certificate.

-If you can't shop for tests online you can download the order form below and email to firstname.lastname@example.org.
+If you can't shop for tests online you can download the order form attached below and email to firstname.lastname@example.org.

 A presentation for teachers

 Are you interested in running a session on the importance of teaching and assessing punctuation and grammar at your school?
 We've put together a presentation that you can download and present to your staff.
 It includes detailed talking points and optional activities (you can download below) to run in conjunction with the presentation.